trskop/apache-md5/README.md

 Installation
 ------------

 Requires OpenSSL library with header files.
-On Debian Linux it's provided by [`libssl-dev`][libssl-dev] package.
+On Debian and Ubuntu Linux it's provided by [`libssl-dev`][libssl-dev] package.

 After that just use [`cabal-install`][cabal-install] as you would normally do.
 For details see [HaskellWiki: How to install a Cabal package][].